 On a safety level, regulated sportsbooks go above and beyond.
 This is because they are required to and because they care about building an audience of loyal players.

 At legal sports betting sites, your data is protected by high-level encryption technology.
 The Illinois Gaming Board, a government agency, also oversees sports betting in the state, and sportsbook providers are heald to a high standard of technology and player protection.
-Every operators goes through a rigorous licensing process during which their sports betting offer is vetted by experts to ensure compliance with all state and federal laws.
+Every operator goes through a rigorous licensing process during which their sports betting offer is vetted by experts to ensure compliance with all state and federal laws.

 Offshore sites, meanwhile, have no such safeguards in place and are only responsible for upholding the laws in the country where they operate.
 Without dedicated oversight, they’re a much riskier option than government-sanctions sports betting platforms.